Komei22/sql-mask/README.md

 	fmt.Println(queryDigest)
 }
 ```
-Running will output the query digest which masked the literal value of input MySQL query:
+Running will output the query digest which is masked the literal value of input MySQL query:

 ```sh
 $ go run main.go